KDLT-TV: Heritage and Red River ownership

 The second phase, however, was even more crucial.
 FCC rules for the forthcoming introduction of digital television required a station's digital signal to cover at least 80 percent of its analog footprint.
 KDLT's transmitter was too far away from Sioux Falls to provide that city with an acceptable digital signal; it was located over 41 mi from Sioux Falls.
 In 1989, KDLT had purchased K46CB, a low-power station in Sioux Falls, to improve its reception in the city.
 On March 6, 1997, FCC granted Red River a construction permit to replace this translator with a new full-power station licensed to Sioux Falls on channel 46, operating from a tower in Rowena, from where KELO and KSFY had broadcast since the 1960s.
 On September 23, 1998, Red River activated the new channel 46; it took the KDLT-TV call sign.
 Channel 5 continued to operate on its original license and changed its call letters to KDLV-TV.
 (Note: The KDLV-TV call sign had been parked on the channel 46 construction permit since April 1, 1997.)
 In December, KDLV-TV moved to a new tower in Plankinton, closer to Mitchell and increasing its coverage to the west.
-This was necessary because the FCC did not allow Red River to simply move channel 5's tower to Sioux Falls; channel 46 was the lowest UHF allocation available in Sioux Falls at the time.
+The construction of channel 46 was necessary because the FCC did not allow Red River to simply move channel 5's transmitter to Sioux Falls.
+Channel 46 was the lowest UHF allocation available in Sioux Falls at the time.
 The changes cost $8 million.
 The launch of channel 46 coincided with the station launching its first morning newscast, Sioux Falls Today.

-By 2016, KDLT-TV's news ratings were still a distant third behind KSFY-TV, in turn a distant second behind KELO-TV, which outdrew both stations combined.
+By 2016, KDLT-TV's newscasts were still a distant third in the market.
+The station attracted less than half the viewership of runner-up KSFY-TV and only one-sixth of the audience commanded by long-dominant KELO-TV, which outdrew both stations combined.